-The power of the group is a common theme in human history, and when it comes to finance it pays to be more than personal.
+The power of the group is a common theme in human history, and when it comes to finance it pays to be more than personal with collective purchasing.

 Collective purchasing can be a win-win for both the buyer and seller, meaning that the consumer can secure a great deal while the business sells more volume and increases its customer base.